 HMRC have a page on the web which covers HMRC errors and mistakes guidance.
 This covers various aspects on how you can change or amend your return and is very useful if you find you have made a mistake.
 It is useful to visit this HMRC errors and mistakes guidance page, should the need arise.

 When you pay your tax bill each year you need to pay the correct amount by the due date of 31 January following the tax year-end.
 The reference to quote with your payment is your ten-digit SA UTR followed by a capital K. Obvious to state if you quote an incorrect reference HMRC will not be able to allocate this to your account and the payment will then go astray.
 Therefore, it is important to quote the correct reference with your online payment.

 Potential penalties for mistakes on tax return

-HMRC will charge penalties for late or inaccurate tax returns.
+HMRC will charge penalties for Self Assessment errors which include late or inaccurate tax returns.
 They also charge penalties when a taxpayer pays the tax that is due late.
 Therefore, it is key to make sure that you get this right.

 If you cannot pay your penalties or tax liabilities, you will need to contact HMRC.

 If you believe you have overpaid your income tax in a previous year there is a certain process to follow when you apply to HMRC for overpayment relief.
 This page takes you to the HMRC article that gives more detail regarding this.